-When we focus on the number of FPs, we see that the model enabling accumulation and suppression, ARG (a&s), seems able to discover the discussed implicit bias (see Table 12).
+Considering the results in Table 6, ARG (a&s) seems able to discover the discussed implicit bias.
 The model provides 46 FPs on average, a reduction of 35% in comparison with I3D and the baseline ARG.
 Importantly, ARG (a&s) only improves in situations where at least two players on the field are classified as active.
 This indicates that feature suppression indeed helps the model to exploit the implicit bias.